 The Compassionate, Happy, Upbeat American

 The news is negative, but the American spirit is high.
 Despite common perceptions that individuals are cynical and disillusioned, when asked to self-identify, most Americans chose overwhelmingly positive labels, “compassionate” being first.

 We asked people which retailers they find more relevant in a world that gives us the low, low prices of Wal-Mart and the sizzle of the Apple store.
 Amazon’s outright dominance in relevance is one of several interesting findings from our 2012 Retail Relevance Top 10 survey.

 Retail Relevance: GenY vs. Boomers

 For Boomers, the ideal shopping experience is about getting a good deal on a decent product.
 For Gen Y, it’s more about a stimulating, sensual, “sharable” experience.
-This practicality divide is among the many discoveries in a new in-depth study on retail relevance in America.
+This practicality divide is among the many discoveries in an in-depth study on retail relevance in America.

 Organizational Relevance: Frameworks and Profiles

 What makes an organization relevant?
 And why do people find some organizations more relevant than others?
 Do they connect to organizations in different ways?
 This study by Brodeur Partners exploring these and other dimensions of organizational and brand relevance.

 Our foundational white paper outlining why being relevant is more important today than ever before.